 South Manchester Speakers Club is about public speaking and leadership skills.

-    We meet on the 1st and 3rd Wednesday of the month between September and
+We meet on a Wednesday – usually fortnightly – between September and

 Colin supported the formation of the club.
 He has been a National Speech Competition Finalist.
 A

 former racing-driver, represented England at Croquet and was an Olympic trialist for archery.
 He is

 known to be competitive.
 He has been a very helpful mentor to all new and established members.

 Sue is a very keen and supportive founding member, a teacher of English to overseas students.
 She